5 Warning Signs Your Shopify Store Is Losing Customers

 Impact

-Rising support volume signals low customer satisfaction with Shopify.
+Rising support volume signals low customer satisfaction.

 Each ticket adds cost and delays resolution, eroding trust.